-If you’ve got a sofa right in front of a radiator then it probably means that the room isn’t getting any heat.
+If you’ve got a sofa right in front of a radiator or wall mounted electric panel heater then it probably means that the room isn’t getting any heat.
 Keeping furniture away from the radiator means heat reaches further and also decreases the fire risk!
 Also when you’re hanging your washing, it’s always tempting to place it on the radiator to dry quicker but a clothes rail might mean you can enjoy more heat!

 5. Insulate hot water pipes